andrewcooke/choochoo/docs/data-model.md

 SQLAlchemy using the `before_flush()` hook.
 Whenever the database is going to be modified (via the ORM) we can check and automatically delete appropriate Intervals.

+In addition, the association of statistics with TopicJournal entries is peformed by an event-driven callback.

 ### Rules